Pitt Printing: Frequently Asked Questions

 If you use Pitt Printing from locations other than the Student Computing Labs or Computer Kiosks, the service will require you to authenticate your identity before any job is printed.
 For a Pitt Printing job, you must provide your University Computing Account username and password when you send items to the print queue.

 Note: To prevent unauthorized access of your printing quota, it is important for you to log out from any publicly accessed computer or Computer Kiosk that was used to send Pitt print jobs.

 2. When you release a print job, you swipe your University ID card or log in with your Pitt username and password at the Pitt Print Station.
 The Print Stations automatically log out of your account after you are finished printing.

 Can the Pitt Print Stations do color printing?

-Can I bring my own paper to the Computing Lab Printer or Print Stations to print out my copies?
+Can I bring my own paper to the Student Computing Lab Printer or Print Stations to print out my copies?